 Aman has cultivated something close to a cult following — and roughly 35 properties globally to serve it.
 When you can't get into the Aman you want, what's actually equivalent?
-Here's the honest list, organized by destination.
+Here's the honest list, organised by destination.

 Aman Resorts has cultivated something close to a cult following — the "Aman Junkies" who plan trips around which property they haven't yet stayed at.
 The combination of small footprint, deep cultural integration, and the kind of service that ruins you for other hotels has produced one of the few truly differentiated luxury hotel brands in the world.
 The problem is supply.
 There are only 35 or so Aman properties globally, and the most desirable ones (Aman Tokyo, Aman Kyoto, Amankora in Bhutan, Amanzoe in Greece) book out months ahead.